orangutangle/laravel-addressable/CONTRIBUTING.md

 If you have a proposal or a feature request, you may create an issue with `[Proposal]` in the title.

 The proposal should also describe the new feature, as well as implementation ideas.
 The proposal will then be reviewed and either approved or denied.
 Once a proposal is approved, a pull request may be created implementing the new feature.

-## Git Flow

-This project follows [Git-Flow](http://nvie.com/posts/a-successful-git-branching-model/), and as such has `master` (latest stable releases), `develop` (latest WIP development) and X.Y support branches (when there's multiple major versions).

-Accordingly all pull requests MUST be sent to the `develop` branch.

-> **Note:** Pull requests which do not follow these guidelines will be closed without any further notice.